poe-currency-monitor/backend/README.md

 Linting is done with ESLint and formatting with Prettier.

 There are already a set of ESLint rules which includes TypeScript best-practices, the `.eslintrc.js` extends the [`@totominc/eslint-config-typescript`](https://www.npmjs.com/package/@totominc/eslint-config-typescript) configuration.

-### Sentry

-[Sentry](https://sentry.io/) is integrated in the project.

-Make sure to define Sentry-related environment variables in your `.env` (project DSN, application token, organization, project, release).

-#### Releasing a new version

-- Update the `SENTRY_RELEASE` environment variable
-- Run `yarn release` or `yarn release:staging` depending on the environment you want

-Source-maps will be uploaded to Sentry in order to give more context to the errors, which will make debugging easier.

 ## License